pbhogan/TinyJSON/README.md

 * Optional pretty printing JSON output.
 * Polymorphic classes supported with a type hint encoded into the JSON.
 * Optionally encode properties and private fields.
+* Supports decoding fields and properties from aliased names.
 * Unit tested.

 ## Usage